Teaching in Inner Cities

 |Sharon Tettegah||University of California-Santa Barbara, USA|

 |Dorothy White||University of Georgia, USA|

 |Sheneka Williams||Michigan State University, USA|

 |Judson Laughter||University of Tennessee, Knoxville, USA|

 |Dawn Witherspoon||Pennsylvania State University, USA|

 Manuscripts should be submitted online at http://mc.manuscriptcentral.com/ue.
 Submitting authors and co-authors will create user accounts that will allow them to upload manuscripts, supporting documents and revisions.
 Submitting authors and co-authors will also be able to track the progress of their submissions and take advantage of streamlined communication as the manuscripts complete the peer review process.
 Please note that the turnaround is 4 to 6 months for decisions on original and revised manuscripts.
 All submitted manuscripts will undergo a thorough internal review regarding alignment with our Aims and Scope before being sent for external review.
 Online submissions must adhere to the following submission guidelines:

 Submission Guidelines for Manuscripts to be Reviewed

-Do not include the author’s name or other identifying information in the header, footer or the text of the document.
-The author should send her/his contact information, including mailing address, phone and fax numbers, and email address on a separate page.
+8. Do not include the author’s name or other identifying information in the header, footer or the text of the document.
+All contributing author details/names must be fully removed from the manuscript to ensure a anonymized review.
+The author should send her/his/their contact information, including mailing address, phone and fax numbers, and email address on a separate title page document.

 Please contact the editor directly at email@example.com with additional questions.